Richard Von White: Von's philosophy

 "The Tao is Elusive and Intangible.
 Oh it is intangible and Elusive, and yet within is image.
 Oh elusive and intangible and yet within is form.
 Oh it is dim and dark and yet within is essence."
-Lao Tsu finally says "thus I perceive the creation."
+Laozi finally says "thus I perceive the creation."
 This verse encompasses that mystic unity of the physical and the metaphysical.
 The verse suggests that link with space and what is within the space if they complement each other.
 Just as how light complements darkness, some given thing, a source of material therefore an image complements nothing or emptiness, a void.
 To narrow this aspect of thought let us suggest that this material is our world complementary to outer space which it is within.

 Now the terms nature and super nature include everything which has already been reckoned with.
 Through the study of our visible surroundings, Cezanne came to the conclusion that everything is based on the sphere, the cone and the cylinder.
 In this statement he did not include the cube which literally means a box, for nothing in nature is constructed from a box.
-Except perhaps an few seascape cliffs in remote paths for example the Giant's Causeway in Ireland.
+Except perhaps a few seascape cliffs in remote paths for example the Giant's Causeway in Ireland.
 The cube or the box is a man made form and Cezanne was the first to introduce a slanting of basically rectangular patches of colour in various directions achieving three dimensional solidity and depth.
 This style of painting he used in landscape breaking up a natural environment.
 A good example is his paintings on Mont Sainte-Victoire.
 Sure this was a revolutionary way in seeing and out of it later came cubism, with father of modern art Picasso and Braque.
 They took this to its ultimate, including African sculpture as inspiration; but the cube or the box is a man-made form totally alien to natural construction unlike the sphere cone and cylinder.

 So her in Western society and civilisation i.e. the "western tradition", one looks out the window and there is a city to the horizon with millions of straight lines and boxes.
 Cubism has even influenced modern architecture.
 An infinity of boxes within boxes within boxes with people living within boxes.

 A shape which some African tribes to the day cannot accept, a shape certain American Indian tribes could not accept.
 Some of their buildings are the adobes of New Mexico.
 A shape which was uncommon in the splendid Eastern and Middle Eastern architecture.
 Von has been inspired by ancient Chinese Taoist thought and teaching which holds fast to the core within without losing touch with nature and therefore transcends nature into super nature.
 In other words, encompassing the mystic unity between the mystical and the metaphysical.

 "Oh it is elusive and intangible and yet within is image and form."